Future Combat Systems Manned Ground Vehicles: Mounted combat system

-Non-Line-of-Sight Cannon
+Non-line-of-sight cannon

-The XM1203 Non-Line-of-Sight Cannon (NLOS-C) was a 155 mm self-propelled howitzer to succeed the M109 howitzer.
+The XM1203 non-line-of-sight cannon (NLOS-C) was a 155 mm self-propelled howitzer to succeed the M109 howitzer.
 This was the lead vehicle effort, and most far along when the program was terminated in 2009.
 The NLOS-C used technology from the canceled XM2001 Crusader project.

 The NLOS-C incorporated the autoloader from the Crusader project.
 The NLOS-C featured an improved fire rate over the M109.
 It was capable of multiple rounds simultaneous impact (MRSI), where the cannon fires a sequence of several rounds at different trajectories such that the rounds all hit the same target at the same time.
 The system had the ability to switch shell types quickly on a one-by-one basis.

 Improvements in the refueling arrangements and automation of ammunition reloading reduced the amount of time spent on resupply and during which the gun would be unavailable for combat support.
 This also allowed the system to use a crew of two instead of five.

-The NLOS-C had high commonality with the NLOS-Mortar vehicle.
+The NLOS-C had a high commonality with the NLOS-Mortar vehicle.

 The first NLOS-C prototype was rolled out in May 2008.
 Eight prototypes were delivered to the U.S. Army's Yuma Proving Ground in Arizona by 2009.

 Although Defense Secretary Robert Gates ended the MGV program in April 2009, Congress had directed that the Army continue working on the NLOS-C as a separate initiative.
 The Pentagon directed the Army to cancel the NLOS-C in December.

-Non-Line-of-Sight Mortar
+Non-line-of-sight mortar

-The XM1204 Non-Line-of-Sight Mortar (NLOS-M) was a turreted mortar carrier with a four-person crew.
+The XM1204 non-line-of-sight mortar (NLOS-M) was a turreted mortar carrier with a crew of four.

 The NLOS-M had a breech-loading, gun-mortar that fired 120 mm munitions including the Precision Guided Mortar Munition (PGMM).
 It had a fully automated firing control system and a manually assisted, semi-automated ammunition loading system.

 The NLOS-M would carry an 81 mm mortar for dismounted operations away from the carrier.

 The NLOS-M provides fires on-demand to engage complex and simultaneous target sets.
-As part of an NLOS-M battery, individual NLOS-M vehicles will provide precision-guided rounds to destroy high-value targets, protective fires to suppress and obscure the enemy, and illumination fires.
-All of these will be in close support of infantry maneuver units.
+As part of an NLOS-M battery, individual NLOS-M vehicles would have provided precision-guided rounds to destroy high-value targets, protective fires to suppress and obscure the enemy, and illumination fires.

-The FCS command, control, communications, computers, intelligence, surveillance and reconnaissance (C4ISR) network enables the NLOS-M fire control system to conduct semi- to autonomous computation of technical fire direction, automatic gun lay, preparation of the ammunition for firing, and mortar round firing.
+The FCS command, control, communications, computers, intelligence, surveillance and reconnaissance (C4ISR) network would have enabled the NLOS-M fire control system to conduct semi- to autonomous computation of technical fire direction, automatic gun lay, preparation of the ammunition for firing, and mortar round firing.

 In January 2003 United Defense, now part of BAE Systems, was selected by the Army and the FCS lead systems integrators (Boeing and SAIC) to develop and build the NLOS-M.

-The NLOS-M had high commonality with the NLOS-Cannon.
+The NLOS mortar had high commonality with the NLOS cannon.